brainlife/docs/docs/user/process.md

     Most resources use what is called a **scratch space** to stage the task's work directory.
 Normally scratch space has a time limit on how long the data files can be left on those systems (typically 30-90 days).
 When Brainlife detects that the task directory no longer exists on remote systems, it will mark those tasks as `Removed`.

     !!! note
         Brainlife will try to clean up old task directories in 25 days after the successful completion of the task to provide consistent behavior across various resources.
 This also reduces the disk space usage on various resources.
-If you have any output dataset that you'd like to keep, please archive ig or submit your task with the auto-archiving flag checked.
+If you have any output dataset that you'd like to keep, please archive it or submit your task with the auto-archiving flag checked.

         If you archive your output, you will see a list of datasets archived from this output.